Zywave/booster/src/_areas/design-system/components/tooltips.md

 ### Additional guidelines

-* Always make sure that the Tooltip arrow is pointing at the related page content and is centered on the tooltip message
+* Always make sure that the Tooltip arrow is pointing at the associated page content and is vertically or horizontally centered based on the tooltip message
-* Use colors on page elements to call out for attention
 * Keep Tooltips brief and concise.
 In certain scenarios, this text may flow onto a second line within the Tooltip.
 If the text is too complex or an action needs to be taken, you may need to consider a different delivery option for this information.